Who will assume the identity of Black Panther in the new film?

 The theory that Okoye will be the new Black Panther gained traction after a poster of “Wakanda Forever” was released on social media.
 The poster shows Nakia (Lupita Nyong’o), Shuri and Ramonda making the traditional symbol of the country, with the figure of the Panther in the background.
 Many believe that Okoye is just the figure with the armor.
 Check out:

 A smaller part of fans also believe that Nakia, a warrior who was once romantically involved with T’Challa, can take on the mantle.
-M’Baku, the leader of the Jabari tribe, played by Winston Duke, has already competed for the title in “Black Panther” (2018) and because of that, many believe he can volunteer to compete for the post again.
+M’Baku, the leader of the Jabari tribe, played by Winston Duke, has already competed for the title in “Black Panther” (2018) and because of that, many suspect that he may volunteer to compete for the post again.

 Despite the theories, fans will only find out who will really take on the mantle of the hero on November 10, when “Black Panther: Wakanda Forever” hits Brazilian theaters.